epinowcast/epinowcast/README.md

 days before the 1st of October that contains 40 days of data and then produce the nowcast target based on the latest available hospitalisations by date of positive test.
-This will allow us to visualise how our nowcast made at the time does against what was ultimately reported.
+This will allow us to visualise how our nowcast made at the time compares to what was ultimately reported.

 ``` r